Positives

 The Jones Ultra Mountain Twin feels like it has a little more stiffness and pop in the flex.
 You can still butter the tip and tail, but it’s just a little more work than the Standard Mountain Twin.

-There isn’t much “Twin” left in the name, but It still rides pretty well switch when centered or close to center.
-The tip butters are different than the tail, and the set-back camber makes it a little different, but it’s still an easy board-to-ride switch, and you can get used to it pretty quickly.
+There isn’t much “Twin” left in the name, but it still rides pretty well when centered or close to center.
+The tip butters are different than the tail, and the set-back camber makes it a little different, but it’s still an easy board to ride, and you can get used to it pretty quickly.

 Not really a solid jibber.
 Neither is the standard Mtn Twin, but I liked the standard a little better for stopping in the progression park, which is about all I’m good for with jibbing.